xamarin/xamarin-macios/docs/multi-target-framework.md

 * MAX_PATH on Windows (the package names are longer by 10-11 characters).
 * Anything else?

-We'll select what's loaded at build time by doing this:
+We'll select what's loaded at build time by doing this in WorkloadManifest.targets:

 ```xml
 <ImportGroup Condition=" '$(TargetPlatformIdentifier)' == 'iOS' ">